spacegangster/f-empower/README.md

 - a_map       : array first `map`
 - a_reduce    : (array, fn) | (array, fn, val) array first `reduce`
 - a_reject    : array first `reject`
-- apply       : applies arguments to function
+- apply       : (fn, args...) applies arguments to function
-- bind        : simplified bind function, like makeCallback in lodash
+- bind        : (fn, this_arg) simplified bind function, like makeCallback in lodash or bindJS in Closure
-- butlast     : slice all but last elements of array
+- butlast     : (array) slice all but last elements of array
 - cat
 - compact     : (coll) returns new version of the collection without elements evaluating to falsee
 - compose